 CEAP Climate Emergency Action Plan Climate The regular pattern of weather conditions of a particular place (Oxford Dictionary).
 Climate change Changes in the earth's weather, including changes in temperature, wind patterns and rainfall, especially the increase in the temperature of the earth's atmosphere that is caused by the increase of particular gases, especially carbon dioxide (Oxford Dictionary).
 Climate emergency A situation in which immediate action is needed to reduce or stop climate change and prevent serious and permanent damage to the environment (Oxford Dictionary).
 Firming of electricity (contractual) A process provided by the contractual electricity market for a continuous supply of electricity to a customer from a range of different sources, to cover periods when a single electricity generation source is unavailable.
 Firming of Electricity (AEMO) The Australian Electricity Market operator ensures that there is sufficient electricity generation sources available for continuous electricity supply to all consumers, regardless of the planned or unexpected loss of supply from individual generation sources.
 GHG Greenhouse gas IPCC Intergovernmental Panel on Climate Change.
 A panel of climate scientists and subject experts who provide global synthesis reports on climate change under the UNFCCC.
 LGC Large Scale Certificate - A proof of generation certificate created under the requirements of the renewable Energy (Electricity) Act 2001.
-Net Zero Emissions Net Zero Emissions can be achieved by quantifying the GHG emissions of an organisation reducing emissions as far as possible through using less, purchasing lower emissions products and services (like renewable electricity) and purchasing carbon offsets to address remaining emissions.
 UNFCCC United Nations Framework Convention on Climate Change Weather The condition of the atmosphere at a particular place and time, such as the temperature, and if there is wind, rain, sun, etc. (Oxford Dictionary) WSUD Water Sensitive Urban Design